jyotiyadav2508/Blog_Website_PP4/README.md

 	- Add responsiveness to navigation and footer
     - Create index.html, view and style
 	- Set up template file features with views.py and urls.py
   - about.html (Description about incredible india)
+  - blog.html (to view all blog posts)
   - author_page.html (for author's personal collections)
   - post_details.html (for detailed post view)
+  - destinations_post.html (to view blog post for a selected destination)
   - add_post.html (to allow author's input for blog posts)
-		- blog.html (to view all blog posts)
   - delete_post.html (to allow author to delete his post)
-    - destinations_post.html ( to view blog post for a selected destination)
-    - search.html ( to search a blog post)
+  - search.html (to search a blog post)
   - update_post.html (to allow author to edit his post)
   - author_post_list.html (to allow author to view all post, which he posted so far)
 - Install Allauth for sign in, sign up and sign out tenplates with-  pip3 install django-allauth
 	- Install crispy-forms to add styles to Django account templates with-  pip3 install crispy-bootstrap5
 - Intensive Manual Testing and Validation checks of each page and codes written
 - Final Deployment steps

 **Future Tasks**
 - Automated Testing